manishraj34/CS-Fundamental/hr.md

 - My Biggest weakness is that i trust people very easily.Sometimes, it hurts me because i feel cheated, But many times,that habit helps me make good friends for life.

+# 16)How would be u a asset to our company?
+- Over the years, I have acquired relevant skills and experience, which I shall bring to your organization.
+- I assure you that I give 100 % best to the company through hard work and leadership skills.
+I think it will be a great asset to my company.

+# 17)Question to interviewr?
+- What are the skills and experiences you’re looking for in an ideal candidate?
+- Will there be opportunities for stretch assignments where I can learn and use new skills?
+- Can you tell me more about the day-to-day responsibilities of the role?

+# 18)how u feel about working at night and weekend.
+- If the company needed I will definitely do it.
+Because it's my responsibility to provide whatever the company required from me.
+And as a fresher, it is also helpful to me to gain knowledge and  explore my skills for helping the growth of the organisation.
+But all the time it's quite difficult because it could cause mental health and physical health.

+# 19) if their is a conflict in ur team how should u reolve it
+- if their is a conflict in our team them
+- Speak to Team Members Individually.
+Start by having an informal one-on-one with each team member involved in the conflict.
+- Bring People Together.
+- Ask the Wider Team for Ideas.
+- Draw up a Plan.
+- Follow up.

+# 20)How do u handled situations when u r in stress ?
+-  I am an organised person and i strictly work according to a time table.
+This hebit has realy helped me to increase my productivity level and complet my tesks well ahed of schedule. i strongly belive stressful situations are part of any job but it can be hendled if we are organised.

+ # 21)can u work under pressure?
+ -  **Chose 1**

+- Yes, I can work under pressure because I see it as a challenge and an opportunity to push myself to learn more and better my skills.
+And my ultimate goal is to develop mastery in achieving my objective.

+- Yes, I can Because according to me working under presser is nothing but a challenge. if we are open to learn new things it is easy to work under pressure. i alwayse set new gols to my life and accept work with love if we love the work we won't feel it as pressure.